SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 The impressive result is not a completed five-department report.
 The impressive result is for the tool to stop and say that it cannot complete the assignment.

 That behavior does not happen reliably because we asked it to *be accurate*.
 We have to define what should be checked and what should happen when a check fails.

+The most consequential problems are often below the waterline: the wrong period, an unapproved source, a missing department, or an inference presented as fact.
+Controls are how finance teams bring those problems to the surface.

 For finance work, that often means instructions such as: